 I sampled Sachertorte, layers of chocolate cake glued together with apricot preserve, in Café Goldegg, which was old-fashioned art nouveau heaven with green velvet booths and billiards tables.
 Other cafes are more formal and waiters will bring you your caffeinated nectar on a silver tray.
 Why not try both?

 Vienna is a perfect destination to visit as a solo traveller at Christmas.
 Its museums and many of its restaurants are open for business and public transport is operational on both Christmas Day and Boxing Day.

 There is more than enough to keep even the most restless soul entertained, from boning up on your art history, visiting historic palaces, taking advantage of the Vienna’s vibrant classical music scene to simply exploring the city on foot.
 Cosy restaurants and cafes are easy places to hang out whilst savouring Austrian cuisine.

 I too was uncertain about spending Christmas away from family and friends.
-But I had such a good time that I took a short break at Christmas the following year, that time in Krakow.
+But I had such a good time that the following year I took a Christmas break in Krakow.

 Finally, have you have spent Christmas away as a solo traveller?
 I’d love to hear about your experiences.

 Where to stay in Vienna

-It is in a great location, less than ten minutes’ walk from Karlsplatz subway station, had a cosy salon bar and friendly, helpful staff.
+It is in a great location, less than ten minutes’ walk from Karlsplatz subway station, has a cosy salon bar and friendly, helpful staff.
 The generous and varied breakfast (with prosecco!) also deserves special mention.

 How to get around Vienna at Christmas